50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 Recognition plaques, engraved tiles, and memorial benches are all nice ways to recognize your donor contributions.
 What’s nice about this is that you can offer spots at multiple places, not just big locations like libraries and hospitals.

 For instance, if your nonprofit or charity organization has a pleasant physical space like a garden, you can arrange for certain spots like fountains, statues, and bricks to be engraved with the names of winning bidders at your auction.
-This is a nice way to show recognition to your supporters.
+This is a nice way to show recognition to your supporters while supplying a unique auction item needed for your fundraising event.

 14. Free Oil Changes or Car Maintenance